wharfkit/website/src/lib/docs/AccountKit/Resource.md

 The `Resource` class accepts two parameters:

-- `resourceType`: The type of resource to create.
+- `resourceType`: The type of resource that `Resource` instance is wrapping.
 Supported types include `cpu`, `net`, and `ram`.
 - `data`: The data object representing the Antelope blockchain account details.
-This can be obtained from any [account](/docs/account-kit/account) instance using the `data` property.
+This can be obtained using the `data` property on any [account](/docs/account-kit/account) instance.

 ## Usage